Protocol

 02

-What MCP adds to memory
+What MCP adds to a knowledge base

 03

-What a memory server should expose
+What an MCP knowledge-base server should expose

 04